Andrekukshinov/contribution_mjs/goal/if/if_theory.md

 This is called conditional operator, and it consists of several parts:

 1) if - keyword.
-2) boolean condition - isTrue.
+2) condition - false in our case.
 3) block of code to be executed if the condition is true.
 4) else - keyword, which provides you with an opportunity what to do if condition in "if" block is false.
 5) block of code to be executed if "else" case is in.

-### Time to "uncover" the magic
+## Time to "uncover" the magic

 ![img_3.png](img_3.png)

-If the condition in brackets equals to true, then console output will be:
+If the condition in brackets is true, then console output will be:
 "The statement is true", and in our scenario the condition for checking is false, this is why block of code that is associated with this flow will not be executed, and block of "otherwise" scenario is executed.
 And that means that code in different parts is separate one from another, and it never crosses.